THE PRICE OF POWER by Nikhil Kalyanpur

 Krippner's logic becomes the premise for the first archetype of the GM approach:

-When your economy relies on consumers buying stuff locally, and their wages aren't going, lend them the money to keep up their purchasing power and you can keep the economy kicking along.
+When your economy relies on consumers buying stuff locally, and their wages aren't going up, lend them the money to keep up their purchasing power and you can keep the economy kicking along.

 1. The Housing Channel

 The first, the housing channel, turns rising home prices into a broader macroeconomic stimulus.
 When property values go up, homeowners feel wealthier and spend more.
 What economists call a wealth effect.
-More importantly, rising home equity can be used as collateral to take out loans: refinancing mortgages, borrowing against home equity, and expanding consumer credit.
+More importantly, rising home equity can be used as collateral to take out loans.
+Refinancing mortgages, borrowing against home equity, and expanding consumer credit, all have the net effect of increasing spending.

 This mechanism is especially powerful in asset-based welfare systems, where social spending is limited and wealth accumulation (usually via housing) plays an outsized role in ensuring security.
 In such regimes, housing markets become central to macroeconomic management.
 Rising home values are not just good news for individuals.
 They’re the engine of the national growth model.